nedtwigg/blog/2020/changelog/README.md

 I own a bicycle, and my kid rides on the back seat every morning on the way to school.
 It's just a bicycle, we don't go very fast, but I still care quite a bit about its safety.
 If I gave this bike to a semver-compliant mechanic, they would say one of three things to me:

-1. If you don't adjust the way you've been riding, you will crash.
+1. If you don't adjust the way you ride, you will crash.
 2. You can ride it the same way, but I added some extra gears you can use if you want.
 3. One of the bolts was loose, so I tightened it.